qkeddy/anaplan-audit-history/README.md

 - [How to Contribute](#how-to-contribute)

 ## Overview
-This project is a combination of technologies that showcase the ability to:
+This project is a combination of technologies to extract [Anaplan Audit events](https://help.anaplan.com/ef0ac1f3-fd1d-4dc2-a205-2ae4f5b22a7d-Tracked-user-activity-events) from an Anaplan tenant and convert this data into a meaningful and reportable format.

+The technologies used include the following:
-* Interfaces with most of the Anaplan REST APIs (OAuth Service API, Integration API, Audit API, SCIM API, and CloudWorks API).
+* Interface with most of the Anaplan REST APIs (OAuth Service API, Integration API, Audit API, SCIM API, and CloudWorks API).
-* Uses Python Pandas to convert data from a web services format (JSON) to tabular data frames.
+* Use Python Pandas to convert data from a web services format (JSON) to tabular data frames.
-* Leverages SQLite to transform and blend various record sets into a clean reportable format prior to uploading to Anaplan.
+* Leverage SQLite to transform and blend various record sets into a clean reportable format prior to uploading to Anaplan.

 A link to the GitHub repository can be viewed [here](https://github.com/qkeddy/anaplan-audit-history).